OctopusDeploy/blog/blog/2021-08/using-remote-backend-with-terraform/index.md

 ![Terraform Folder Structure](octopus-terraform-folder-structure.png)

-Next, we need to configure the **Apply a Terraform template** step to use our GitHub repository and perform the necessary variable substitution, providing us with the remote token and the bucket name.
+Next, configure the **Apply a Terraform template** step to use our GitHub repository and perform the necessary variable substitution, providing you with the remote token and the bucket name.

-The workspace is now stored in Terraform Cloud, so we can use it by invoking Terraform CLI manually and as part of your deployment process in Octopus Deploy.
+The workspace is now stored in Terraform Cloud, so you can use it by invoking Terraform CLI manually and as part of your deployment process in Octopus Deploy.

 Terraform will keep track of the [workspace state](https://www.terraform.io/docs/language/state/index.html) and ensure your local state matches the real infrastructure.